Skip to Content Top

 Do I need a real estate attorney to buy or sell property in Long Island?

 In New York, real estate attorneys play a key role in reviewing contracts, clearing title issues, and handling the closing.
-Working with a lawyer protects your interests at every stage and helps you avoid avoidable complications.
+Working with a lawyer protects your interests at every stage and helps you avoid complications.

 What is the difference between working with a real estate agent and an attorney?